why support House of Science?

 The Wright Family Foundation supports individuals to achieve their full potential through education, health and environmental initiatives throughout New Zealand.
 The foundation has walked alongside House of Science since 2015 enabling the growth into more regions and resource translation into te reo Māori.

-Tikorangi School
+Halswell School

 Some great hands on activities.
 We were able to deliver some of these activities well for our Special Needs students.
 The clay model earth, plaster of paris and gem identification in particular were ideal for us.
 Many thanks.